 Banks in New Zealand

 HSBC New Zealand is a branch of the Hongkong and Shanghai Banking Corporation, one of the world’s biggest financial groups, operating in the country since 1987.

 Citibank New Zealand is a part of Citigroup, one of the largest financial services organisations in the world, with over 300,000 staff in over 100 countries.

-Rabobank New Zealand operates as a subsidiary of the world’s leading food and agribusiness bank based in Netherlands – Rabobank Groep N.V.
-It is known as a significant provider of corporate financial services to the food and agribusiness sectors in the country.
+Rabobank New Zealand operates as a subsidiary of the world’s leading Dutch-based food and agribusiness bank Rabobank Groep N.V.

-Heartland bank was established in 2011 as a result of the merger of four financial organisations, and became a registered bank on December 17, 2012.
+Heartland Bank was established in 2011 as a result of the merger of four financial organisations in New Zealand.

-SBS bank is a bank operating nationwide, providing banking, insurance, financial services and property management.
+SBS Bank is a bank operating nationwide and providing banking, insurance, financial and property management services.

 HBS Bank (also known as Hastings Building Society) is a bank in New Zealand with branches in Hastings, Napier and Havelock North serving the Hawke’s Bay region.

-The Co-operative Bank New Zealand is the only bank in the country owned by its members.
+Co-operative Bank New Zealand is the only country’s bank owned by its members.
 Active since 1928, it currently has more than 128,000 customers in New Zealand.

 TSB Bank is a New Zealand-owned bank based in New Plymouth.
-It was established in 1850 and currently serves customers through a network of 14 branches within the Taranaki area and service centres in Hastings, Hamilton, Tauranga, operating as a subsidiary of TSB Community Trust.
+It was established in 1850 and currently serves customers through a network of 14 branches within the Taranaki area and service centres in Hastings, Hamilton, Tauranga.

-Kiwibank is one of the largest banks in NZ, a wholly owned subsidiary of the state-owned enterprise New Zealand Post Limited.
+Kiwibank is one of the largest banks in NZ, a subsidiary of the state-owned New Zealand Post Limited.

-ASB Bank is a bank in New Zealand, subsidiary of the Commonwealth Bank of Australia.
-It was founded in 1847 as the Auckland Savings Bank and today serves about 1.3 million personal, business and rural customers.
+ASB Bank is a bank in New Zealand, a subsidiary of the Commonwealth Bank of Australia.
+It was founded in 1847 as the Auckland Savings Bank and currently serves about 1.3 million personal, business and rural customers.

-Bank of New Zealand (or BNZ) is one of largest banks in the country with 180 branches, where more then 5000 employees serve personal, business and private customers.
+Bank of New Zealand (or BNZ) is one of largest banks in the country with 180 branches, where more than 5000 employees serve personal, business and private customers.

-In Kiwibank there are basically four types of everyday accounts: Free Up, NOW account, Front Runner and Bill Blaster.
+There are four types of everyday accounts available at Kiwibank: Free Up, NOW account, Front Runner and Bill Blaster.